Skip to main content

 Chat

 While most folks prefer to chat with their teammates in Slack, out of the box they can use our in-app chat interface to get to know your teammate better.
 You can assign them tasks, learn about their abilities, setup rules and playbooks, and even ask how to use the Teammates app.
+Chatting with your teammates is a great way to get started!

 Webhooks